ChylkemaMDEF/MicroChallenge-2-Energy-Bot/README.md

 The defined intelligence is: **An energy consumption chatbot powered by chatgpt to allow users to have a conversation about their energy usage**

 The defined artifact is: **A low-tech energy monitor in combination with a AI generated sticker**

+# The Plan
+Before executing this challenge both Oliver and I discussed the steps needed to reach our goal, and what are skills were.
+We really wanted to focus on making this week a mix between software development and hardware design.
+We decided to split our time between the mornings and afternoons.
+As we both wanted to do a bit of both we divided the tasks that were AI focussed and those that were focussed on building the nergy monitor around 50/50.
+On the right of the image below you see the TO DO's with blue and green dots showing who was ultimately in charge of what.

 # The Process